“INSERT DEEP QUOTE ABOUT FRIENDSHIP”

 Here’s one of my greatest, best friends… 🙂 She is literally the human form of the words I’ve stated above.
 Our relationship has flaws like any other, and we often get into each others’ shoes, but man, I’m grateful for a sister who carries my heart.
 Grateful for this friend.

-I think it took a long time before both my sister and I, or at least myself, to realise that for our sister sibling relationship to be at its optimum, we had to become best friends.
-We are 6 years apart and for a very long time before I grew into my own personality and beliefs, she was always an “older sister” to whom respect was due.
+I use the example of my sister and I becuase I think it took a long time for my sister and I, or at least myself, to realize that for our sister- sibling relationship to be at its optimum, we had to become very good, even the best of friends.
+Just a fun fact; we are 6 years apart and for a very long time, before I grew into my own personality and beliefs, she was always an “older sister” to whom respect was naturally due.

 This is but a passage that just helps us better relate to people and learning to understand them.
 Here a few more practical tips on how be better:

 - Give respect freely but expect to earn it from others

 - Commit yourself to adding value to others